Access and Affordability

 Get ready to apply for a Liberal Arts scholarship

-- Free Application for Federal Student Aid (FAFSA) is required and must be filed with the Office of Student Aid for consideration of a need-based scholarship.
+- Must demonstrate financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
+FAFSA must be filed with the Office of Student Aid for consideration of a need-based scholarship.

 - Personal statement (maximum of 1,000 words).
 Help the selection committee learn more about you.
 Include academic achievements, extracurricular activities, community involvement, leadership examples, career goals, and things that set you apart from others.